anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.md

 > THE BELOW TEXT HAS BEEN COMMENTED AS NEEDS REVIEWING AND REPLACED WITH SPECS IN THE ABOVE TABLE AS PER:
 #1635

-In alignment with the [Kubernetes version support policy](https://kubernetes.io/docs/setup/release/version-skew-policy/#supported-versions), a Reference Implementation must use one of three latest minor versions (`n-2`) - e.g. if the latest version is 1.17 then the RI must use either 1.17, 1.16 or 1.15.
-The Kubernetes distribution, product, or installer used in the RI must be listed in the [Kubernetes Distributions and Platforms document](https://docs.google.com/spreadsheets/d/1LxSqBzjOxfGx3cmtZ4EbB_BGCxT_wlxW_xgHVVa23es/edit#gid=0) and marked (X) as conformant for the Kubernetes version that is being used.

 This Reference Architecture also specifies: